sabio-engineering/cookbook-dvelp/handbook/professional-development/external-training-courses.md

 ### Ownership

-James King is the owner of this document.
+Tom Mullen is the owner of this document.
 You can contact him on
-<james@dvelp.co.uk>.
+<tom@dvelp.co.uk>.